Dayton Flyers men's basketball: Brian Gregory era (2003–2011)

-The Archie Miller era
+Archie Miller era (2011–2017)

 The Dayton Flyers turned to Arizona assistant Archie Miller in 2011 to lead the program.
 Miller's first team won the 2011 Old Spice Classic, shocked No. 16-ranked Alabama and reached the 2012 NIT as a No. 2 seed, but would lose in the first round.

 The 2013–14 Dayton Flyers men's basketball team placed third in the 2013 Maui Invitational, beating No. 11-ranked Gonzaga and California.
 The 2013–14 team experienced a mid-season swoon due to injuries, but entered A-10 tournament play on a 9–1 run with victories over league rivals No. 17 Saint Louis, UMass and George Washington.

 Dayton received a No. 11 seed as an at-large team to the 2014 NCAA tournament South Region.
 The Flyers faced in-state foe Ohio State in the second round, winning a thrilling 60–59 decision.
 The Flyers next faced Syracuse in the third round and again upset the heavily favored higher seed 55–53 to reach the Sweet Sixteen for the first time in three decades.
 The Flyers advanced to the Elite Eight with an 82–72 victory over Stanford in the Sweet Sixteen, but fell to Florida in the South Regional Championship, 62–52.

 The 2014–15 team began the season with high expectations as the Flyers returned a solid nucleus of experienced players.
 The Flyers placed third in the 2014 Puerto Rico Tip-Off, besting Texas A&M and Boston College.
 However, the Flyers suffered a seemingly debilitating setback when two front court players were dismissed from the team in mid-December.
 Coupled with season-ending injuries to other players and the loss of a freshman to NCAA partial qualifier status, the Flyers were left with only six scholarship players, none of whom were taller than 6'6".
 The Flyers regrouped and finished the non-conference part of their season with wins over Georgia Tech and Ole Miss.
 The Flyers carried this momentum into league play and finished second in the Atlantic 10 regular season with a 13–5 mark.
 The Flyers squared off against VCU in the Atlantic 10 Tournament Championship game, but fell 71–65.